Olosko23/Blog-Client/README.md

 ### Details

-- Provides detailed information about a specific blog post.
+- Provides detailed information about a specific blog post

 ### Error404
 - Provides a page to show broken links.